Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-07-self-referential.md

 Each agent performs well in isolation, but they often need to collaborate.
 For example, the photo agent might need the scheduler agent to remind a user about an analyzed image.
 The naive approach—hardcoding direct interactions—quickly becomes unmanageable.

-## The Conventional Approach: Centralized Agent Hub
+## The conventional approach: centralized agent hub

 A typical solution is to implement an "agent hub," a structured interface where agents formally request services from each other.
 While common in multi-agent systems, this method introduces unnecessary complexity: